 Before long sentences, it helps to understand how Korean sounds work.

-Learn a bit of Hangul (the Korean alphabet)
+Learn a bit of Hangeul (the Korean alphabet)

 You do not have to memorize the whole korean alphabet in one day.
 But learning some letters will help you read menus, names, and signs.
 It also makes pronunciation much easier.

-Even 10 to 20 minutes a day on Hangul as part of your korean lessons for beginners will help you feel less lost when you see Korean words.
+Even 10 to 20 minutes a day on Hangeul as part of your korean lessons for beginners will help you feel less lost when you see Korean words.

 Focus on useful chunks, not random vocabulary